Best TV for Hard of Hearing People

 Currently, when using your Bluetooth to stream audio, you may lose your ability to connect and speak with others.
 You may be missing out on what’s happening around you.

-We all know a good show and movie’s goal is to get you to watch to the end.
+We all know that the goal of a good show and movie is to get you to watch it to the end.
 It has been enticing enough to lock your attention.
 Yet, how else can you hear that you left your stove on a bit too long and your fire alarm is going off for a while?

 So, which TV should you get?